project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 In the context of quantum mechanics, in systems more physically realistic than what we describe in this notebook, such non radiative transfers of energy are made by something called virtual bosons.
 In general, [virtual particles](https://profmattstrassler.com/articles-and-posts/particle-physics-basics/virtual-particles-what-are-they) are quite a complicated business so we will return to them in a later tutorial.
 We can however say that their application to the mature research area of [Resonance Energy Transfer](https://www.frontiersin.org/articles/10.3389/fphy.2019.00100/full) (used to explain certain dynamics of photosynthesis in plants among other things) is common place.

 We have made a most striking observation, but let's not get too carried away with the surprise of it all.
 We should make the connection back to the energy level diagram as we always try to do.
-Let's zoom in in the area around $\Delta E = 2.5$.
+Let's zoom into the area around $\Delta E = 2.5$.

 ```python
 df_even = make_df_for_energy_scan("$\Delta E$", 2.5, 2.6, 201, two_state_1.shape[0])